How To Go Vegan

 1. Transition gradually

-First of all my advice is to transition to a fully plant based gradually.
+First of all my advice is to transition to a full plant based gradually.
 It can be through eating vegan one day a week.
 Or starting to cut out a certain type of dairy or meat first.
 Then replacing one thing at a time, as you go along and get comfortable and get the hang of it.
-Veganism is not about depraving yourself of good food, or food that you like.
-The contrary – there are plenty of vegan options today, which you can replace regular meat and dairy with.
+Veganism is not about depriving yourself of good food, or food that you like.
+On the contrary – there are plenty of vegan options today, that you can replace regular meat and dairy with.
 Replace milk in your lattes with oat milk.
 Replace meat with mock meats.
 And so forth.
 Today there are even so many vegan junk food options, we are spoilt for choice.

-Personally, I became vegetarian at the age of 13, then when I moved to London, I gradually started to cut our cheese (I’ve always hated milk, thank you to my kindergarden teachers for forcing us to drink milk – it made me hate the taste of it for the rest of my life!).
-I was curious and wanted to explore other alternatives that I’ve never tried before and when I became ill, I had such a hard time eating cheese.
-So for me it was so easy.
+Personally, I became vegetarian at the age of 13, then when I moved to London, I gradually started to cut our cheese (I’ve always hated milk, thank you to my kindergarten teachers for forcing us to drink milk – it made me hate the taste of it for the rest of my life!).
+I was curious and wanted to explore other alternatives that I’d never tried before and when I became ill, I had such a hard time eating cheese.
+So for me, it was so easy.
 I became vegan without even thinking about it.

 2. Your tastebuds need some time to adjust